Nominal GDP Definition

 - Nominal GDP is the economic output of a nation based on current prices.

-- The value of nominal GDP includes prices increases due to inflation.
+- Its value includes price increases due to inflation.

 - It differs from Real GDP in the fact that it includes changes to prices due to inflation, whilst Real GDP factors it in.